 The Activities Team

-Within the first couple of days of arriving at The Verne, a member of the Activity team will meet up with each Detainee.
-This will either be during the Centre tour or as a one to one within the Activity Centre itself.
-This is an excellent opportunity for our Detainees to discuss what activities they may want to get involved in and the benefits it will bring them during their time at the Verne.
+Within the first couple of days of arriving at The Verne, a member of the Activity team will meet up with each Resident.
+This will either be during the prison tour or as a one to one within the Activity Centre itself.
+This is an excellent opportunity for our Residents to discuss what activities they may want to get involved in and the benefits it will bring to both their Sentence Plan and their time at The Verne.

-Kitchen: Detainees help to prepare meals in the main Kitchen and learn key processes towards ensure health and safety is maintained.
+Kitchen: Residents help to prepare meals in the main Kitchen and learn key processes towards ensure health and safety is maintained.
 All members of the Kitchen staff are given the opportunity to work towards a qualification to demonstrate the skills they learn.

 Recycling Centre: The Verne has a commitment to the environment and the Recycling Team are responsible for salvaging items from the site, for re-use locally or for sending to the local recycling partnership, to help us achieve a reduction in our carbon footprint.

-Wing Assistants: Wing Assistants perform a very important role in keeping the Detainee Residential Units, both inside and outside, clean and tidy to the benefit of the entire community.
+Wing Assistants: Wing Assistants perform a very important role in keeping the Residential Units, both inside and outside, clean and tidy to the benefit of the entire community.
 Wing Assistants also assist in the serving of meals within each Residential Unit and also managing the residential Laundries.

-Wing Peer Support Workers: An important and entrusted role at The Verne; our Wing Peer Support workers are here to assist all Detainees by providing care, support and advice with any issues presented by their peer group.
+Wing Peer Support Workers: An important and entrusted role at The Verne; our Wing Peer Support workers are here to assist all Residents by providing care, support and advice with any issues presented by their peer group.

-Barbers: A Training Hairdresser imparts skills on Detainee to help them learn how to cut hair.
+Barbers: A Training Hairdresser imparts skills on Residents to help them learn how to cut hair.
 Once trained, they can test their skills out on their peer group, who book appointments in the Barber Shop.

 Local PCT have responsibility for healthcare with local GP providing five sessions per week.
 There are two Dental Surgeries per week.
 A Chiropodist, an Optician and a GUM Clinician visits once a month.
 Six Mental Health sessions are provided by Registered Mental Health Nurses.
 The Mental Health In-reach Team visit once a week.
 A range of nurse-led clinics are provided each week on an appointment basis.

+The establishment provides a full time Substance Misuse service, providing detoxification facilities.
 Psychosocial support is offered on an assessment basis, to ensure the upmost support for those in our care.
-A voluntary/compliance drug testing programme is in place and accessible to all Detainees.w
+A voluntary/compliance drug testing programme is in place and accessible to all Residents.

 Complaints should be made in writing, addressed to:

-IRC The Verne
+HMP The Verne

-Sending of monies
+Sending of Monies